muhammedakcal/OrangeHRM/README.md

 ## Feedback

-If you have any feedback, please reach out to us me muhammedzahidakcal@gmail.com
+If you have any feedback, please reach out to me muhammedzahidakcal@gmail.com